- The SPGS journey

 144 donors giving £19.04 a month for a year

-If the regular gift continued for 7 years, it would fund a girl’s education at SPGS.
+If the regular gift continued for 7 years, it would fund a student’s education at SPGS.

 Students at 16+ can follow a 20-week elective where they investigate and learn about an area of computer science or creative technology, with access to mentors from London universities including Imperial College and Goldsmiths.
 They liaise with the technical manager for access to the laboratories and/or the Maker space, in one or more periods in the week or after school, whichever works best.
 Previous investigations have included robotics, AI and data science, machine learning, algorithmic music, and interactive 3D environments.

 Senior students can also join the leadership of the Computer Science society and provide mentoring to younger pupils, organise speakers and competitions.
 Alternatively, they can simply join the society and benefit from the events organised.
 Other opportunities for leadership include becoming a student teacher with Launch engineering; here they organise a year’s programme of teaching and delivering weekly lessons in electronics engineering, to a cohort of younger pupils from SPGS and partnership schools.
 Many students entering the Senior School start by completing their Arkwright scholarship entries, and we have an excellent record of success in this scheme.